SkeldJS/Hindenburg/pages/Plugins/guides/new-roles.md

 This guide will outline and explain the (general) steps you should take to create your own role.

-> Note that this guide _requires_ {@page Server-as-a-Host} to be enabled.
+> Note that this guide _requires_ {@page ../../getting-started/using-hindenburg/server-as-a-host.md} to be enabled.

 Specifically, we'll be creating the reasonably basic Jester role, and we'll be going through how you can analyse the game's code for yourself to bypass restrictions.

 > Only very basic knowledge of programming is required for this guide, although the concepts do get somewhat complicated.

 ## Create the plugin
 Obviously, you'll need to actually create the plugin.
-See {@page Creating a Plugin} to get started, or you can just run `yarn plugins create my-jester-mod` in your Hindenburg directory for a quick-start.
+See {@page ../creating-a-plugin.md} to get started, or you can just run `yarn plugins create my-jester-mod` in your Hindenburg directory for a quick-start.

 > In this guide we'll be using [TypeScript](https://typescriptlang.org), so make sure you enable that while creating your plugin.

 ## Create the role class
 We can use SkeldJS' role implementation to create a role _dummy_ of sorts, that acts as a placeholder for simply stating that the player _is_ the Jester; the role class itself won't do any logic.

-> See {@link Custom Roles} for more information.
+> See {@page ../advanced/custom-roles.md} for more information.

 This is as simple as the following (in a new file, probably):
 ```ts